Updated: May 10, 2020

 I recommend bookmarking this page, because there are quite a few things to be said, and you may find yourself coming back for future reference.
 Here are the complete guidelines on LED lighting for saltwater aquariums:

-1. Your aquarium’s dimensions influence the water penetration of light
+1. The aquarium’s dimensions influence the water penetration of light

 Your reef aquarium’s dimensions will have a direct impact on how well the LED lights will work for your corals.